 In addition to the benefits described above, the Named Executive Officers are eligible to receive retirement benefits under the Supplementary Retirement Plan.
 The Supplementary Retirement Plan is a non-qualified, unfunded, defined-benefit plan.
 Normal retirement benefits are payable once the officer reaches age 60.
 Benefits are calculated as a monthly amount on a straight life annuity basis.
 In general, the monthly benefit is determined as a percentage (between 50% to 75% of a participant's final average monthly base salary) with the percentage determined based on both the officer's length of service with the Company and length of service as an elected officer.
 This benefit amount is subject to offset by the amount of the officer's Social Security benefits and the amount of benefits paid under the Salaried Retirement Plan to the extent such benefits were accrued after the officer became a participant in the Supplementary Retirement Plan.
-(There is no offset for any Salaried Retirement Plan.)
+(There is no offset for any Salaried Retirement Plan benefits accrued for service before the officer became a participant in the Supplementary Retirement Plan.)